Tonsil stones: Signs and symptoms

-Tonsil stones may produce no symptoms or they may be associated with bad breath.
+Tonsil stones may produce no symptoms, or they may be associated with bad breath.
 In fact, many dental professionals argue that tonsil stones are the leading cause of bad breath in their patients.
 The smell may be that of rotting eggs.
 Tonsil stones tend to happen most often in people with long-term inflammation in their tonsils.

 Occasionally there may be pain when swallowing.
 Even when they are large, some tonsil stones are only discovered incidentally on X-rays or CAT scans.
-Other symptoms include a metallic taste, throat closing or tightening, coughing fits, itchy throat, and choking.
+Other symptoms include a metallic taste, throat closing or tightening, coughing fits, an itchy throat, and choking.

-Larger tonsil stones may cause recurrent bad breath, which frequently accompanies a tonsil infection, sore throat, white debris, a bad taste in the back of the throat, difficulty swallowing, ear ache, and tonsil swelling.
+Larger tonsil stones may cause recurrent bad breath, which frequently accompanies a tonsil infection, sore throat, white debris, a bad taste in the back of the throat, difficulty swallowing, earache, and tonsil swelling.
 A medical study conducted in 2007 found an association between tonsilloliths and bad breath in patients with a certain type of recurrent tonsillitis.
 Among those with bad breath, 75% of the subjects had tonsilloliths, while only 6% of subjects with normal halitometry values (normal breath) had tonsilloliths.
 A foreign body sensation may also exist in the back of the throat.
 The condition may also be an asymptomatic condition, with detection upon palpating a hard intratonsillar or submucosal mass.